shadibdair/work-tf-k8s/README.md

 Notes:

 * This mirrors CI behavior: it does not update your local Minikube cluster after the run ends.
+* `act` compatibility depends on your host OS/architecture and local Docker setup.
-* If `act` cannot start Minikube due to permissions/driver constraints, use the manual steps in **Local Development** instead.
+* If `act` cannot start Minikube or fails due to local compatibility constraints, use:
+  * GitHub Actions runs for CI verification
+  * Manual steps in **Local Development** for local deployment/testing

 ---